lowes/auditor/client-example/README.md

-# Auditor-v1 client-example-springboot
+# Auditor-v1 client-example

 ## Configurations
-Refer `client-spring-boot-starter`'s README.md for detailed configuration list.
+Refer `client`'s README.md for detailed configuration list.

 ## Running locally
-All the below commands are supposed to be executed inside `client-example-springboot` directory This example uses containers behind the scene to spin up kafka and zookeeper containers.
+All the below commands are supposed to be executed inside `client-example` directory This examples uses containers behind the scene to spin up kafka and zookeeper containers.
 You can run the containers by executing either of the following commands:
 #### Using docker:
 ```